asuncionjc/Latex_Documents_with_R_and_Python/README.md

 To develop this project, the LaTeX package [listings](https://ctan.org/tex-archive/macros/latex/contrib/listings/) will be used.
 As far as I know, such library allows not only to write code as in an standard IDE as RStudio or PyCharm, but to include your own .R and .py scripts.

+## Previous requirements

+To write documents using LaTeX, it is obviously necessary to have the tools to do it.
+Although the installation of LaTeX exceeds the goals of this repo, [here](https://www.latex-tutorial.com/installation/) you can find how to do it.

 Developed By
 ------------